yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

     }
     ```

-1. In the Azure portal, in the Data Explorer full screen, click on the drop down button for **New Stored Procedure** and click **New UDF** .
+7. In the Edge browser that opened, in the data explorer, click on the drop down button for **New Stored Procedure** and click **New UDF** .

     > **Note**: A New UDF 1 screen appears which shows **function userDefinedFunction(){}**

-1. In the New Defined Function screen, in the **User Defined Function Id** text box, type **producttax**.
+8. In the New Defined Function screen, in the **User Defined Function Id** text box, type **producttax**.

-1. Use the following code to create a user defined function in the user defined function Body.
+9. Use the following code to create a user defined function in the user defined function Body.

     ```Javascript
     function producttax(price) {